-Teeth are remarkably strong, but occasionally, they can be damaged.
-If they are not cleaned properly with good brushing and flossing habits, they may become affected by tooth decay in the form of cavities.
 Additionally, teeth can become damaged as a result of trauma or injury.
 Cavities are usually treated with a filling, and more serious damage or decay may require a crown.
-Sometimes, however, the damage is not serious enough to need a crown, but is too large for a filling to fix.
-In these cases, dental inlays or onlays can be the solution in Oregon.
-Your dentist at Deforest Dental can assess the damage and make the best recommendation for you.
+Sometimes, however, the damage is not serious enough to need a crown but is too large for a filling to fix.
+In these cases, dental inlays or onlays can be the solution.
+Your Dr. DeForest can assess the damage and make the best recommendation for you.
 Both of these restorations are custom-made to be bonded to the affected tooth (or teeth) to effectively treat a damaged tooth and restore its functionality and appearance.

-Both restorations from Deforest Dental provide several benefits.
+Both restorations from Deforest Dental, P. C. provide several benefits.

 Onlays are used when the cusp (the edge) of a tooth is damaged, or if multiple teeth are affected.
 The process for placing onlays is the same as for an inlay, with the tooth having damage and decay removed and having an impression taken.